langages-web/langages-web.github.io/TD4/TD4-ex1-fichiers.md

       <div class="texte">
         <h2>Invite people to a class</h2>
         <p>
           Do you have specials if people invite a friend?
-Do you offer a summer special, Back to school promotion, New Year’s resolution or Spring Detox ?
+Do you offer a summer special, Back to school promotion, New Yearâ€™s resolution or Spring Detox ?
         </p>
         <a href="#">Read More</a>
       </div>